President and Chief Executive Officer

-Dr. Hahn joined Novavax as Senior Vice President, Manufacturing and Process Development in June 2011 with responsibility for process development, technology transfer, manufacturing, quality control testing, engineering, and facilities.
-Dr. Hahn has more than 19 years of commercial vaccine and antibody manufacturing experience and a proven track record of successful performance in clinical and commercial production, facility start-up, process innovation, technology transfer, and regulatory inspections.
-Prior to joining Novavax, Dr. Hahn was Vice President of Antibody Manufacturing and later Vice President of Vaccine Manufacturing at MedImmune, LLC, with responsibilities for both US and non-US manufacturing sites.
+Dr. Hahn is Senior Vice President of Global Manufacturing Operations with responsibility for manufacturing operations in the U.S. and Europe.
+He joined Novavax as Senior Vice President, Manufacturing and Process Development in June 2011.
+Dr. Hahn has more than 22 years of commercial vaccine and antibody manufacturing experience and a proven track record of successful performance in clinical and commercial production, facility start-up, process innovation, technology transfer, and regulatory inspections.
+Prior to joining Novavax, he was Vice President of Antibody Manufacturing and later Vice President of Vaccine Manufacturing at MedImmune, LLC, with responsibilities for sites in the U.S. and Europe.
 Prior to MedImmune, Dr. Hahn spent more than 15 years in vaccine manufacturing with Merck & Co.
 He received his Doctorate and Master of Science degrees in Chemical Engineering from Stanford University and his Bachelor of Science degree in Chemical Engineering from Lehigh University.

 Mr. Phillips joined Novavax in June 2013 as Senior Vice President and Chief Financial Officer, with responsibility for managing all of Novavax’ financial strategy, treasury and communications functions.
 He was most recently Senior Vice President and Chief Financial Officer of Micromet, Inc. which was acquired by Amgen in 2012.
 Previously, he was Managing Director of Vector Fund Management and a Biotechnology Analyst and Director of Venture Investments at Invesco Funds Group, Inc. Mr. Phillips received a Bachelor of Arts degree in economics from the University of Colorado at Boulder.